Kampot mountain

 Food and Drink in Kampot

-With a bustling tourist population and Kampot slowly becoming a clear favourite for expats due to its relaxing way of life and cheap prices, there’s a huge array of foods and cuisines to try across the town.
+With a bustling expat population due to its relaxing way of life and cheap prices, there’s a huge array of food, drink and cuisines on offer in Kampot.

-There’s an abundance of cute western cafés and multiple Cambodian joints meaning there is something for every kind of foodie!
-Here are just a few firm favourites to add to your lists:
+An abundance of cute Western cafés and multiple Cambodian joints means there is something for every kind of foodie!
+Here are just a few of our firm favourites:

-Cafe Espresso – Best breakfast in town! ?
+Café Espresso – The best breakfast in town!

-This industrial-style cafe brews its own coffee beans and offers an extensive range of Western breakfasts with a subtle Cambodian twist.
-Travellers love the large open space and friendly staff and it also doubles up as the perfect place to work and plan your adventure!
+This industrial-style café brews its own coffee and offers an extensive range of Western breakfasts with a subtle Cambodian twist.
+With a large open space and friendly staff, this is the perfect place to sit down with a coffee to work or plan your adventure!

 The menu is full of Cambodian and Western dishes with a fabulous selection of cakes and milkshakes to wash down your meal.
 What’s better is that with every penny you spend, you’re helping to contribute to more inclusive arts projects across the country.

-This local joint is situated slap bang on the river and visitors can enjoy the tastiest dumplings there whilst watching the world go by.
+This local joint is situated slap bang on the river and visitors can enjoy the tastiest dumplings while watching the world go by.
 With vegetable, pork and shrimp dumplings to choose from, it’s the perfect dinner spot or lunchtime snack.
 The prices can’t be complained about either.

 Ecran Restaurant - dumplings